ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/actuators.md

   digitalWrite(IN2, LOW);

   delay(1000); // Stop for 1 second

-}
+  vTaskDelay(1); // Yield CPU to not starve other ESP32 processes and cause WDT reset }
 ```
 Again, more detailed information about the DRV8833 motor controllers can be [found here!](https://lastminuteengineers.com/drv8833-arduino-tutorial/)